elibroftw/blog.elijahlopez.ca/content/posts/bu-357-taxation-1.md

 Slide 158 example

 Salary of 72,000 and taxable capital gains of 4,500.
 NonCapitalLoss of 28,000 from 2018 and NetCapitalLoss of 12,000 from 2019.
-Stock options of 2,000 shares at $4 per share (fair value on grant day) with fair market value of $10/share.
+Public corporation stock options of 2,000 shares at $4 per share (equal to fair value on grant day) exercised with fair market value of $10/share.

-- Therefore, employment income of 72,000 + (6 \* ) = 84,000
+- Therefore, employment income of 72,000
+- Benefit of (10 - 4) \* 2000 = 12,000
+- Taxable capital gains of 4,500
-- net income for tax purposes of 84,000 + 4,500 = 88,500
+- Net income for tax purposes of 72,000 + 12,000 + 4,500 = 88,500
+- Less
-- Less: Div C: 0.5 \* 12,000 = 6,000
+- Division C (option was not ITM) deduction of 12,000 \* 0.5 = 6,000
 - Less: Net Capital Loss = 4,500
-- Less: non-capital loss = 28,000
+- Less: Non-capital loss = 28,000
-- taxable income = 50,000
+- Taxable income = 88,500 - 6,000 - 4,500 - 28,000 = 50,000

 - Net capital loss balance = 12,000 - 4,500 = 7,500
 - Non capital loss balance = 0

+Example 2

+The Net Capital Loss in 1999 was 6,000.
+How to convert to 2022?

+Since it used to be 3/4 and now it is 1/2, we need to get back.

+6,000 / 3 \* 4 / 2 OR 6,000 \* 2 / 3 = 4,000

 ### Tax Calculation

-Add tax from base amount in income tax bracket table to (Taxable amount - final income of previous) \* tax rate
+Before deducting credits, calculate the federal tax.
+Add tax from base amount in income tax bracket table to (Taxable amount - final income of previous) \* tax rate.

 ### Tax Credit

+These credits are non-refundable meaning that federal tax cannot go under 0.

 - Basic: 15% \*
   - 14,398 for income < 155,625